emilychima/emilychima/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I Journal and listen to tech podcasts.

 - 👯 I’m looking to collaborate on Software projects & Designs!